 Alan VAJDA, Ph.D., Integrative Biology.
 Dr. Vajda's research interests include environmental signaling and endocrine disruption.
 His lab's focus is on the emerging health issue of endocrine-active chemicals in wastewater-dominated streams and the assessment of these chemicals and their effects in fish.
 Studies include neural mechanisms underlying reproductive disruption by estrogenic mixtures and behavioral effects of embryonic exposure to environmentally relevant concentrations of common antidepressants.

-KETELAAR, Timothy, Psychology.
-Dr. Ketelaar is a social-cognitive scientist who adopts an interdisciplinary perspective combining evolutionary psychology, behavioral economics, and game theory to explore the role of emotion in judgment and decision-making.
-His approach can be considered an attempt to reverse engineer the functional design of emotion systems in order to better understand interesting phenomena such as cooperation among unrelated individuals, social judgments, and facial signaling of emotion.
+Timothy Ketelaar.
+Psychology.
+I'm a social-cognitive scientist who adopts an interdisciplinary perspective that combines evolutionary psychology, experimental economics, and game theory to explore the role of emotion in judgment and decision-making.
 Website.

 LYONS, Barbara A., Chemistry & Biochemistry.
 Dr. Lyon's research focuses on an atomic level understanding of the function and regulation of the growth factor receptor bound protein 7 (Grb7).
 This protein is involved in cytoskeletal restructuring, with specific signaling roles in neurite extension during embryonic development and the maturation of kidney nephrons.
 Website.